Suppasit Jongcheveevat: Modeling

 Suppasit began modeling in 2014, appearing in advertisements and fashion campaigns in Thailand.
 Over the years he has worked with brands such as BOSS, Bvlgari, Versace, Alexander McQueen, Valentino, Dolce & Gabanna, Gucci, Zegna, MCM, FRED Jewelry, Montblanc, H&M, Christian Louboutin, PAINKILLER ATELIER, MOO Bangkok, Tod's and Michael Kors, among many others, and featured in magazines like Prestige (Hong Kong), Harper's Bazaar (Thailand and Singapore), GQ Hype, Knight (China), L' Officiel Hommes (Thailand and Malaysia), U!
 Magazine (Hong Kong), Cosmopolitan (Indonesia), ELLE (Thailand), GQ (Thailand and Hong Kong), Lifestyle+Travel, Praew, Thai Drama Guide (Japan), August Man (Singapore), Posh (Thailand), Kazz, The Guitar Mag, LifeStyle Asia (Hong Kong), Pet Hipster, Número (Thailand) and Esquire (Singapore).

 He has participated in runway shows for various national and international fashion brands.
 He walked for the Lazada Women's Festival in 2020.
 He has been a regular model at Bangkok International Fashion Week, having walked for PAINKILLER ATELIER (2022, 2025), Moo Bangkok (2024) and Leisure Projects (2025).
 He opened the World Fashion District: Equinox Summer 2024 runway show as the lead model, clad in BOSS.
 In September 2024, Suppasit made his debut at Milan Fashion Week, walking the runway for Hugo Boss's Spring/Summer 2025 collection, themed "Out of Office", at the Palazzo del Senato.
 In September 2025, he returned to Milan Fashion Week, appearing in an introductory video for the livestream of Hugo Boss's Spring/Summer 2026 collection.
+In January 2026, Suppasit modeled for the Thai brands Decemboy, TandT (TandT Bangkok) and Panya Me during the 2026 Harbin Fashion Week (also called Harbin International Fashion Week), in China.